 5. Itching, fungal infection, ringworm

-Rub one nutmeg on a stone with some water and make fine paste.
+Rub one nutmeg on a stone with some water, and make a fine paste.
 Apply on the affected parts.

 6. Stomach ache